-More traditonal loft features that stand out are the use of the bookcase to create a divider from bed and living room area, the super modern kitchen and the free standing island dining set.
+More traditional loft features that stand out are the use of the bookcase to create a divider from the bed and living room area, the super modern kitchen and the freestanding island dining set.

 Not only does this space seem like a very warm place to live, but great for entertaining and visitors as well.
 Enjoy!